zakipauzi/concept-similarity/README.md

-# Submission to JSS
+# Submission artifacts

-This notebook is the supporting material for JSS submission.
+This notebook is the supporting material for manuscript submission.